Origen-SDK/rfcs/0000-template.md

 and include examples of how the feature is used.
 Any new terminology should be defined here.

-# How We Teach This

-What names and terminology work best for these concepts and why?
-How is this idea best presented?
-As a continuation of existing Origen patterns, or as a wholly new one?

-Would the acceptance of this proposal mean the Origen guides must be re-organized or altered?
-Does it change how Origen is taught to new users at any level?

-How should this feature be introduced and taught to existing Origen users?

 # Drawbacks

 Why should we *not* do this?
 Please consider the impact on teaching Origen,